 Each CA system provides a security module that descrambles and decrypts data.
 This security module is either embedded within the STB (“software” Smart card) or is insert-able in the form of a Smart card.
 The Smart card contains the subscriber's authorization codes required to de-scramble the signals and the EMM/ECM messages.

-3rd party CA system to VHE interface
+3rd party CA system to Wyre VHE interface

 General

-offers a DVB-C based interface that allows the 3rd party CA system that is operated by the 3rd party on behalf of all AO´s together to inject it´s conditional access signaling at Head-end level where it will be merged with the signaling of existing CA systems.
+Wyre offers a DVB-C based interface that allows the 3rd party CA system that is operated by the 3rd party on behalf of all AO´s together to inject it´s conditional access signaling at Wyre Head-end level where it will be merged with the signaling of existing Wyre CA systems.

-Notwithstanding other references included in the Reference Offers, AO’s can select a different CA system than the AO CA system already available on the network.
-Only in case of technical impossibilities to implement this different CA system, will need to reject this request.
+Notwithstanding other references included in the Reference Offers, AO’s can select a different CA system than the AO CA system already available on the Wyre network.
+Only in case of technical impossibilities to implement this different CA system, Wyre will need to reject this request.
 Also, the CA system used by the AO can be used on other networks.

 DVB-C Normative References